Dustin-Digitar/content/files/en-us/web/api/web_workers_api/structured_clone_algorithm/index.md

 - Certain object properties are not preserved:

   - The `lastIndex` property of {{jsxref("RegExp")}} objects is not preserved.
-  - Property descriptors, setters, getters, and similar metadata-like features are not duplicated.
-    For example, if an object is marked readonly with a [property descriptor](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor), it will be read/write in the duplicate, since that's the default.
   - The prototype chain is not walked or duplicated.

 ## Supported types